Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 Does cover apply to new and older bicycles?

-Most insurance packages cover new and not so new bicycles.
-However, bikes should be of a certain age.
-Typically up to a maximum of three years old.
-Once insured, your bicycle will stay covered for as long as you maintain your premiums.
+Most bicycle insurance packages cover new and not-so-new bicycles.
+However, bikes should be of a certain age, typically up to a maximum of three years old.
+Once insured, your bicycle will stay covered as long as you maintain your premiums.

 Do I need evidence of cost and ownership?

-As with most types of insurance, it is essential to keep receipts, photographs, frame and model numbers etc. You will need this to submit a claim.
+As with most types of insurance, it is essential to keep receipts, photographs, frame and model numbers, etc. The original purchase receipt, showing the date, price paid, details of the bicycle, accessories and approved lock, plus the seller’s name and address or other evidence, clearly demonstrates ownership to our satisfaction.
+You will need this to submit a claim.

-Will I have to pay an excess amount in the event of a claim?
+Will I have to pay an excess amount in case of a claim?

-What should I do to protect my bicycle?
+What should I do to protect my bicycle from being stolen?

 To ensure that your policy pays out in the instance of theft, you must safeguard your bicycle while out in public.
-You need to invest in a certified lock.
+You need to invest in a certified lock from the Sold Secure list.
+Consult the insurer’s policy document for criteria relating to approved locks.
 Don’t forget to lock your bike to a permanent object.

 Bicycle insurance exclusions?